Who should get tested for COVID-19

-If you test positive for COVID-19 on a diagnostic test (nose, mouth, or throat test), stay home and keep yourself away from others.
+If you test positive for COVID-19 on a viral test (nose, mouth, saliva, or throat test), stay home and keep yourself away from others.
 Learn more about steps you can take to protect other people in your home and community if you are sick with COVID-19.

-If you test negative for COVID-19 on a diagnostic test (nose, mouth, or throat test), you were probably not infected at the time your sample was taken.
+If you test negative for COVID-19 on a viral test (nose, mouth, saliva, or throat test), you were probably not infected at the time your sample was taken.

 It is possible you were very early in your infection when you were tested and you could test positive later, or you could get COVID-19 later and then get sick.
 Community spread of COVID-19 is occurring across Virginia.
 Learn more about steps you can take to keep yourself and others from getting COVID-19 by reading VDH’s Prevention Tips.

-If you test positive for antibodies (blood test), you may have been previously infected with the virus that causes COVID-19.
+If you test positive on an antibody test, you may have been infected in the past with the virus that causes COVID-19.
 Your healthcare provider will work with you to determine how best to care for you based on the test results, along with other factors of your medical history, such as your symptoms, possible exposures, and places where you have recently traveled.
 There is also the chance that this test can give a positive result that is wrong (a false positive result).

-If you test negative for antibodies (blood test), that means antibodies to the virus that causes COVID-19 were not found in your sample.
-However, it is possible for this test to give a negative result that is wrong (false negative) in some people with COVID-19.
+If you test negative on an antibody test, that means antibodies to the virus that causes COVID-19 were not found in your blood.
+However, it is possible for this test to give a negative result that is wrong (false negative).
 A negative result may occur if you were tested early in your illness, and your body hasn’t had enough time to produce antibodies.
 This means that you could possibly still have COVID-19 even though the test is negative.
-If this is the case, your healthcare provider will consider the test result together with all other parts of your medical history (such as symptoms, possible exposures, and places where you have recently traveled) in deciding how to care for you.
+If this is the case, your healthcare provider will consider the test result together with all other parts of your medical history, such as symptoms, possible exposures, and places where you have recently traveled, in deciding how to care for you.
 It is important that you work with your healthcare provider to help understand the next steps you should take.